2014 Liga Nusantara

 The 2014 Liga Nusantara season is the first edition of Liga Nusantara after the Second Division and Third Division merged on 2014 season.
-After removal of Badan Liga Sepakbola Amatir Indonesia (BLAI) Liga Nusantara as amateur competition this season is managed by competition committee of Province Association for qualification round and managed by PSSI in national round.
+After the removal of Badan Liga Sepakbola Amatir Indonesia (BLAI) Liga Nusantara as amateur competition this season is managed by competition committee of Province Association for qualification round and managed by PSSI in national round.

-The competition starts on 4 May 2014 and finish in national final match by 14 December 2014.
-Persatu Tuban became the champion after beating Laga FC 2-1 in the final.
+The competition started on 4 May 2014 and finished with the national final match on 14 December 2014.
+Persatu Tuban became champions after beating Laga FC 2-1 in the final.

 Format

 Preliminary round held by the respective provincial associations.
 All clubs must play with a home away system, with a standard number of games that run every club must be at least 15 games per season.

 Regional round is divided into 6 regional: Sumatra, Java, Borneo, Bali-Nusa, Sulawesi-Maluku, Papua.
 System home tournament with a round robin format.
 2 clubs from each region will qualify for the national round.

 National round total of 16 clubs who competed consists of 12 clubs qualify from the regional round as well as four clubs rank 3, 4, 5 and 6 in 2014 First Division.
 Systems home tournament with a round robin format.
 The top 6 club gets ticket promotion to the Premier Division next season.

 Each team can register one foreign player in this competition.